dxknight/chronos/README.md

   calculate expiry times relative to the selected timer.

-* Editing (adjusting) the selected timer with (e) will calculate times relative to the currently set expiry time of the timer.
+* Editing (adjusting) the selected timer with (e) will calculate times relative to the currently set expiry time of that timer.
 (C-u e) will calculate relative times against the current time.

 # Notifications